English KS2: Write song lyrics

 Depending on the ability of your students, you may want to offer more support.
 Here are some ideas of how to do that:

-- Give the students a recording device to use instead of notes.
+- Give pupils a recording device to use instead of notes.

-- Suggest that the students use repeating lyrics as in a chorus.
+- Suggest that pupils use repeating lyrics as in a chorus.